Cold sores. Signs of stress. Signs of excess.

 - shiitake mushrooms (immunity)

-- fermented vegetables (probiotics)
+- fermented foods (probiotics)

 - antioxidant foods + a good quality multivitamin supplement